-These Almond Joy Bars are just as delicious the original candy bars.
+These Almond Joy Bars are just as delicious as the original candy bars.
 Imagine sweet coconut bars topped with a crispy almond and submerged in a dark chocolate coating.
 These keto coconut bars are a no-bake sugar-free dessert, incredibly easy to make with 7 ingredients and only 3 grams net carbs.

 You guys know that I have a weakness for coconut and chocolate.
-Growing up, I used to love bounty bars (mounds), almond joy bars.
+Growing up, I used to love bounty bars (mounds), and almond joy bars.
 They come in a two bars packet, and I was never able to eat just one – I ate both and enjoyed each bite.
 Can you relate to this?

-The homemade almond joy recipe has the same texture as the original bar with a dense coconut filling and a crunchy almond in the middle.
+The homemade almond joy recipe has the same texture as the original bar, with a dense coconut filling and a crunchy almond in the middle.
 Dark chocolate, coconut, and almonds are the perfect pair in this delicious homemade dessert.

 I didn’t realize that’s so easy to make these kinds of bars at home with less sugar and carbs until I tried them.
 It takes less than 20 minutes to whip everything up, and about 1-2 hours of waiting for them to set.